 Additionally, I would like to add the ability to customize the planned hike route.
 A part of exploration is going off of the beaten path and creating your own adventures.
 Through hike personalization, this would give the user more agency to do so.

-I learned in the beginning stages of our project that it is important to test our assumptions and dig deeper into users’ “wants”.
-During user testings, participant bias can occur if the user feels uncomfortable or pressure to say the “correct” thing.
-Therefore, it is important to be observant of non-vocal cues.
+I learned in the beginning stages of our project that it is important to test our assumptions and dig deeper into users' wants, needs, and motivations.
+Additionally, during our user testings, participant bias can occur if the user feels uncomfortable or pressure to say the “correct” thing.
+Therefore, it is important to not only be observant of non-vocal cues, but to use those cues to reframe interview questions as needed.
 We did not learn this until later on, but it became an significant factor in our pivot and later iterations of Cascade.